Selling Your RV? Avoiding RV Consignment Might Be Wise

-You could alternatively sell it to a wholesaler, which would be a speedy way to get the sale done, but you’ll certainly not get the best price for your rig by using a wholesaler.
-In fact, they offer the lowest prices for used RVs, so unless your rig is extremely old or broken down or you just need to get it sold quickly, this is not a great option.
+You could alternatively sell it to a wholesaler.
+This would be a speedy way to get the sale done.
+But you’ll certainly not get the best price for your rig by using a wholesaler.
+In fact, they offer the lowest prices for used RVs.
+Unless your rig is old, broken down or you need to get it sold quickly, this is not a great option.

-Consignment services are the middle ground between parking your rig at a busy intersection and selling it to a wholesaler.
-The consignment option gives you a little more service, it may attract a wider set of potential buyers, and consignment takes some of the burden off of you to be present when a potential buyer wants to inspect your RV.
+Consignment services are the middle ground.
+It’s halfway between parking your rig at a busy intersection and selling it to a wholesaler.
+The consignment option gives you a little more service.
+It may attract a wider set of potential buyers.
+Consignment takes some of the burden off of you.
+No need to be present when a potential buyer wants to inspect your RV.
 But as we have discussed, there are drawbacks to using a consignment service to sell your RV.

-If you want to sell your RV privately, is there an alternative to these three choices?
+Selling your RV privately?
+There is an alternative to these three choices.

-All these services are provided by National Vehicle for a fraction of what a consignor would charge.
-You get the help you need to sell your RV privately, without the extra costs, exposure, security risks, logistical nightmares, or delays.
+All these services are provided by National Vehicle, They charge a fraction of what a consignor does.
+You get the help you need to sell your RV privately.
+There’s no extra costs, exposure, security risks, logistical nightmares, or delays.